 Improving the educational outcomes of rural and remote students requires a nationwide, collaborative approach to ensure national consistency, no matter where education is provided.
 The financial cost to families educating children in geographically isolated locations continues to rise, and the loss of many families from these areas can be attributed to the cost and difficulties of accessing equitable education.
-ICPA (Aust)'s 2022-23 pre-budget submission sets out recommendations that will go some way towards addressing these inequities.
+This document outlines ICPA (Aust)'s Key Recommendations which, if addressed, will make significant inroads to addressing these inequities.